syntevo/docs/SmartGit/Latest/Integrations/GitHub-Actions.md

+---
+redirect_from:
+  - /SmartGit/Latest/GitHub-Actions
+  - /SmartGit/Latest/GitHub-Actions.html
+---

 # GitHub Actions integration (only Standard window)

-SmartGit will display GitHub Actions workflow run results in the **My History** view of *Standard* window, if the [GitHub integration](GitHub-integration.md) is properly configured.
+SmartGit will display GitHub Actions workflow run results in the **My History** view of the [*Standard Window*](../GUI/Standard-Window.md), if the [GitHub integration](GitHub-integration.md) is correctly configured.

 ## Additional Configuration